Payment Options for Mental Health Care

 INSURANCE COVERAGE

 Some of our providers accept insurance plans for psychotherapy.
-The Well’s providers each accept a range of insurance coverage options, including: Blue Cross and Blue Shield, Harvard Pilgrim, Allways/Mass General Brighams, United Healthcare, Masshealth, Tufts, Cigna PPO, Carelink, and GIC Navigator.
+The Well’s providers each accept a range of insurance coverage options, including: Blue Cross and Blue Shield, Harvard Pilgrim, Mass General Brigham Employees Plan, United Healthcare, Tufts, Aetna, Cigna and Medicare.
 Check with The Well or your provider to see if your insurance plan is accepted.
 There are many details involved in the process of payment for the services you receive.
 In order for this process to flow smoothly, it is essential that you understand your mental health benefits.

 Prior to scheduling your first appointment, you must call your health insurance company and ask about your mental health benefits.
 The number to call is on the back of your insurance card and is usually identified as “Behavioral Health.”
 Any information given to you by your insurance carrier should be presented to the provider as soon as possible to avoid any claim or payment issues.
 We suggest asking the following questions: